One More Light (song): Background

 The band surprised some of the people who worked at Warner with the song, and people reacted very emotionally to it, with some weeping, giving hugs, and telling stories.
 They played the song on Jimmy Kimmel Live! and dedicated it to their late friend Chris Cornell, who had died a day before.

 After lead singer Chester Bennington's suicide on July 20, 2017, the band selected "One More Light" as their next single.
 Shinoda wrote "One More Light was written with the intention of sending love to those who lost someone.
 We now find ourselves on the receiving end.
 In memorial events, art, videos, and images, fans all over the world have gravitated towards this song as their declaration of love and support for the band and the memory of our dear friend, Chester.
-We are so very grateful and can’t wait to see you again."
+We are so very grateful and can't wait to see you again."

 On October 25, 2017, American DJ/Producer and Linkin Park collaborator Steve Aoki released his remix of "One More Light", as his second tribute song to Bennington following his mashup, "Darker Than The Light That Never Bleeds", which was released a month earlier.

+During an interview with The Guardian in July 2025, Shinoda shared that "One More Light" would no longer be performed live again, as he felt it would "feel weird playing" live, saying, "[It was originally written] for a woman at the label that we worked with who passed away, then after Chester passed, the world decided that it was about him.
+And so that’s just too sad to play."